opveclib/opveclib/documentation/programming.rst

 Gradients
 ~~~~~~~~~

-An OVL gradient operator a special tye of operator.
+An OVL gradient operator is a special type of operator.
 It is defined by creating a python gradient function and
 decorating it with the ``operator()`` decorator as well as the ``gradient()`` decorator.
 The arguement to the
 gradient decorator function is the name of the operator it is the gradient for.
 The gradient function
 must compute the gradients with respect to each of the operators' inputs, given gradients with respect to the operators'